dburr698/dburr698/README.md

 - 👋 Hi, I’m @dburr698
-- I’m interested in software development, creating apps and games, and learning more about automation and artificial intelligence
+- I am a technical consultant and software developer specialized in the ServiceNow platform.
-- I am skilled in using React, Redux, Node.js, PostgreSQL, Express, Bootstrap, JavaScript, and Python.
+- I am a ServiceNow certified implementation specialist for Human Resources Service Delivery and Customer Service Management.
-- I’m looking to collaborate with experienced developers on a variety of projects to learn new technologies and build up my portfolio.
+- I am also a certified system administrator and application developer.
-- You can reach me at d.burrell698@gmail.com
+- I am skilled in client-side and server-side scripting, UI builder confiuration and design for agent workspaces, workflow design for automated processes, and database table structure and design.

 <!---
 dburr698/dburr698 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.